Finding the Right House Plan

 As with any major project, there are several relevant factors in the selection process:

-- 1. Dream preferences - What have I always wanted in a home?
+- 1. List out your dream preferences - What have you always wanted in a home?

-- 2. Architectural style and design choices - What do I want my home to look and feel like?
+- 2. Research and choose an architectural style - What do you want your home to look and feel like?

-- 3. Must-have features - What are the features that are required in the house?
+- 3. Must-have features - List the features that are absolutely required in the house.

-- 4. Budget - What can I really afford?
+- 4. Budget - Plan out a budget you can afford.

-- 5. Practical considerations like size - How big does my home need to be?
+- 5. Determine practical considerations like size - How big does your home need to be?